KrystynaMil/KrystynaMil/README.md

 ##      WELCOME TO MY GITHUB PAGE
 * 😄 My name is Krystyna and I am happy to see you here
-* 🔭 Currently studiing web developement at HackYourFuture Belgium
+* 🔭 Currently studying web developement at HackYourFuture Belgium
 * 📫 If you have any qestions you can reach me: <kristina-manager@hotmail.com>
 * 😄 I love:
     * Coding